Equality and Global Alignments

 The single most glaring fact about the world is the gap between the First World and the Third World.
 The capitalist-imperialist system is one where power and wealth are concentrated in some places and not others.
 Power and wealth are channeled to some populations at the expense of others; a minority of countries benefit and a majority do not.
 Looking at income globally, across populations, we get a good sense of who is wealthy and who is not.
 After all, income will roughly tend to correlate with other indicators of wealth, such as assets.
 Looking at income will give us a good picture of how wealth is distributed globally.
 It is no secret that wealth and power are correlated.
 Those social groups that have more wealth tend to have more power; those that tend to be poorer have less.
 Looking at income distribution globally will give us a rough picture of where First World workers stand in relation to the world system.

 Let’s use a thought experiment to show what a world would look like if income was evened out.
 This is not a real image of socialism, obviously.
 Socialism is a much more profound transformation; it is not just about income.
 However, the thought experiment will give us a sense of which populations are benefiting from the imperialist distribution and which ones are not.
 The median income per household member in the United States for a year is roughly 19,400 dollars.
 (3) Income is not just wages and salaries, but also includes such items as unemployment payment, welfare, disability, child support payments, regular rental receipts, as well as any personal business, investment, or other kinds of income received routinely.
 The average Joe American, who is 25 or older, has a total income of 32,000 dollars per year.
 (4) Hardly anyone in the United States is merely paid the minimum wage of 7.25 dollars per hour.
 Most entry-level jobs, for example, employ workers at 10 dollars or more per hour.
 Very few make merely this wage either.
 The rare individual who only makes minimum wage who works full time in the United States makes about 15,000 dollars a year, plus he may have other sources of income too.
 (5) By contrast, the median income globally is about 850 dollars a year.
 Most do not even make 3 dollars a day in the exploited countries of the Third World.
 Most of humanity in the Third World just subsists, just survives.
 What would things look like if equality governed the global economy?
 What would incomes look like under a system where income was distributed equally, where everyone receives an equal share of the global social product?
-If the world’s income were divided up equally among the world’s population of 6.7 billion, each person would be entitled to the equivalent of roughly 8,000 dollars (PPP) (5,500 dollars using Atlas method).
+If the world’s income was divided up equally among the world’s population of 6.7 billion, each person would be entitled to the equivalent of roughly 8,000 dollars (PPP) (5,500 dollars using Atlas method).
 (6) (7) (8) In other words, each worker in the United States is, at most, entitled to a share of the pie equal to roughly 8,000 dollars of total income under this distribution.
 Even the rare person who makes minimum wage in the United States would stand to lose out substantially under an equal distribution.
 Such a person would lose about half of their total income.
 Also, a person receives all kinds of secondary benefits simply by living in the First World including: greater class mobility, public and social services, access to infrastructure, greater public education, greater security, etc. Even the very poorest of First World workers is unlikely to benefit under a more equal system.
 In addition, such an equal distribution scheme does not even take into consideration the need to rectify the historically entrenched, uneven development globally.
 The exploiter countries of the First World have benefited due to centuries of plunder, exploitation and underdevelopment of the Third World.
 To truly even out the situation, extra value would need to be directed to the exploited and poor countries.
 In other words, the population in the United States and First World generally would be entitled to even less, Third World peoples even more.
 There are those utopians who object to this.
-They baldly assert that First World wealth can be maintained under an equal distribution if production were, as if by magic, increased by leaps and bounds.
+They baldly assert that First World wealth can be maintained under an equal distribution if production was, as if by magic, increased by leaps and bounds.
 Firstly, it is not possible to even-out the consumption level between the top 20 percent, where nearly all First World peoples fall, and the rest of humanity even if the social product dedicated to consumption were doubled with all of the extra product going to the bottom 80 percent.
 It would take, roughly, a tripling of the pie.
 (9) Secondly, First World consumption and the First World lifestyle generally are not even ecologically sustainable.
 First Worldism is killing the planet and our future.

 What our thought experiment shows is that First World peoples receive more than their share of the global social product.
 They do not have a material interest in an equal distribution of private income, let alone socialism.
 Socialism aims for an egalitarian or near egalitarian distribution.
 However, this obviously doesn’t mean socialism is merely about evening-out incomes.
 Real socialism will end up reducing private wealth even more than our hypothetical distribution does.
 This is because socialism aims to collectivize property, not to just even out private property.
 Socialism is about radically altering society in order to reach communism, to end all oppression.
 However, using equality as a regulative idea shows us what most people with common sense already know.
 There are winners and losers in any unequal distribution.
 First World peoples lose out under a global distribution that evens out income.
 Under a truly socialist system, not only would equality govern the global distribution of value, socialism has the goal of eliminating of private property and bourgeois right altogether.
 In other words, under real socialism, First Worlders would lose more than their wealth, their lives would be turned upside down.